-A U.S. grand jury has ordered Toyota Motor Corp to turn over documents related to problems with rods that connect vehicle steering systems to their front wheels, the company said on Tuesday.
+Toyota Motor Corp on Tuesday said a U.S. grand jury has ordered it to turn over documents related to problems with rods that connect vehicles' steering systems to their front wheels.

 A grand jury probe raises the possibility of criminal charges, on top of dozens of civil lawsuits that could cost Toyota billions of dollars in damages.

-In May, the National Highway Traffic Safety Administration opened a probe into the timing of a September 2005 Toyota recall for a steering relay rod problem.
-It questions whether Toyota notified the agency of a defect within five business days, as required by U.S. law.
+The NHTSA probe questions whether Toyota notified the agency of a steering rod defect within five business days, as required by U.S. law.

-Toyota recalled Hilux trucks with defective steering relay rods in 2004 in Japan, but at the time told U.S. regulators the defect was isolated to vehicles in Japan, NHTSA said.
+Toyota in 2004 conducted a recall in Japan of Hilux trucks with defective steering relay rods, but at the time told U.S. regulators the defect was isolated to vehicles in Japan, the NHTSA said.

 The automaker later admitted the problem affected vehicles sold in the United States.
 Its 2005 U.S. recall covered about 978,000 vehicles, including the 4Runner sport utility vehicle and pickup trucks from the 1989-1996 model years.

 The U.S. government ordered Toyota in April to pay a $16.4 million fine for delaying a January recall over accelerator pedals that did not spring back as designed.